gem/oq-engine/doc/adv-manual/event_based.rst

 ----------------------

-Since engine 3.13, it is possible to assign 6-character ASCII strings as unique identifiers for the sites.
+Since engine 3.13, it is possible to assign 6-character ASCII strings as unique identifiers for the sites (8-characters since engine 3.15).
 This can be convenient in various situations, especially when splitting a calculation in geographic regions.
 The way to enable it is to add a field called ``custom_site_id`` to the site model file, which must be unique for each site.